fmhy/edit/posts/minecraft-server.md

 - (Modded) To set a skin, use the `/skin` command.
 - To hide yourself from being shown in Dynmap, run this command `/dynmap hide`.
 - Simple Voice Chat mod is supported on Modded and (optional) Vanilla servers.
-- 6GB+ RAM  required, 12GB+ recommended.
+- 6GB+ RAM  required, 12GB+ recommended for modded.

 Have fun! ♥️